Gilang657/Gilang657/README.md

 ## About Me

-I am a **1st Semester Information Systems Student** at **STMIK IKMI Cirebon** with a strong focus on Full-Stack Web Development.
 I build applications that prioritize user experience, performance, and scalability.

 Currently, I am expanding my expertise in **AI Integration** and **Prompt Engineering**, believing that AI is the catalyst for the next generation of software.